Isla de Mona

 The island is managed under the Mona and Monito Islands Nature Reserve (Reserva Natural Islas de Mona y Monito).
-There are no permanent inhabitants; only rangers and biologists from the Puerto Rico Department of Natural and Environmental Resources reside on the island, to manage visitors and take part in research projects.
-The island, along with Monito, form part of the Mona and Monito Islands National Natural Landmark which recognizes and preserves the islands' ecosystem as an outstanding example of diversity and natural history.
-The island is home to a number of endemic species such as the Mona ground iguana and it is an important seabird area.
+There are no permanent inhabitants, as only rangers and biologists from the Puerto Rico Department of Natural and Environmental Resources temporarily reside on the island to manage visitors and take part in research projects. along with the neighboring island of Monito, it forms part of the Mona and Monito Islands National Natural Landmark which recognizes and preserves the ecosystem of the islands as an outstanding example of diversity and natural history.
+The island is home to a number of endemic species such as the Mona ground iguana, and it is an important seabird area.